220124-JavaReactAzure/CupOfJava/standup.md

   - Scott worked on guest servlets and employee servlets
   - Lamar worked on register servlets and venue.
   - They also fixed bugs

+## **2.24.2022**
+## Austin and Jacob
+-user service and userDAO almost complete
+-pom setup, hibernate setup, user model finished

+## Scott and Lamar
+-now persisting to database through postman, having issues with JSON files persisting to frontend

+## Brandon and Andrew
+- finished weddingUser, still have giftRegistry -working on finishing RSVP, plusOne, and viewWeddingDetails